emqx/emqx-docs/en_US/deploy/install-docker.md

 {% endemqxee %}

-## Use Docker Compose to build an EMQX cluster
+## Use Docker Compose to Build an EMQX Cluster

 Docker Compose is a tool for defining and running multi-container Docker applications.
 This section introduces how to use Docker Compose to create a static EMQX cluster.